EleutherAI/stackexchange-dataset/README.md

 To download a list of multiple stackexchanges, you can add the names separated by commas.
 E.G:

 ```
-python3 main.py --names ru.stackoverflow.com,money.stackexchange.com
+python3 main.py --names ru.stackoverflow,money.stackexchange
 ```

 The name should be the url of the stackoverflow site, minus `http(s)://` and `.com`.
-You can view all available stackoverflow dumps [here](https://archive.org/download/stackexchange)
+You can view all available stackoverflow dumps [here](https://archive.org/download/stackexchange).

 ## All Usage Options: